isabella232/handnot2.github.io/_posts/2017-12-10-shibboleth-dev-setup.md

 to IdP.
 You can use `openssl` for this or take advantage of the `gencert.sh` from Part 2.

-Now bring in the `samly` related configuration from Part 2 to your application, making accommodations for any name changes.
+Now bring in the `Samly` related configuration from Part 2 to your application, making accommodations for any name changes.

 > :triangular_flag_on_post: Follow the instructions in Part Two on how to